bugourmet/tgsint-api/README.md

 # tgsint-api

-REST API for [tgsint bot](https://github.com/runtimeterrorist/tgsint) written with help of Node,Express and MongoDB.
+REST API for [tgsint bot](https://github.com/runtimeterrorist/tgsint) written with the help of Node,Express and MongoDB.

 Serves [facebook leak](https://www.businessinsider.com/stolen-data-of-533-million-facebook-users-leaked-online-2021-4) data hosted on your database.